deancochran/dummy_data_csv_maker/README.md

 - poetry package manager

 # Initialize the tool
 Clone the repo and cd into the root directory.

+    git clone git@github.com:deancochran/dummy_data_csv_maker.git

 Run the following command:
     poetry install

 Then start the virtual enviornment with